Cosmo-Tech/azure-platform-deployment-tools/README.md

     * Let secret empty
     * Select the scope
 * The operation should succeed.
 The platform is ready for the next step: Users management in order to be able to run API queries.

+## Post Deployment Operations

+### Change platform authentication method to single
+When created with the [Platform Prerequisites Terraform](https://github.com/Cosmo-Tech/cosmotech-terraform/tree/main/azure/create-platform-prerequisites), the app registrations authentications are configured by default as single-tenant.</br>
+Until Cosmo Tech Platform version 2.3.5, API is deployed by default as multi-tenant.
+The [Configure platform as single-tenant]("./How-to guides/Configure platform as single-tenant.md") doc shows how to configure the Cosmo Tech API as single-tenant.

 ## Users management

 ### Objectives